armchair-traveller/ai-app-template/README.md

 # AI App Template -- In Svelte!

 > Yep, this is done.
+Original code ported from AI Hero repo.
+> This branch only covers required code 1:1.
+Optionals like the TODO below are completed in the main branch.

 ## TODO